aerogear/modern-appdev-workshop/README.md

 ```
 npm run start
 ```
-At this point we should see web application connecting with server and using autogenerated api.
-Create Task operation is still not implemented.
+At this point we should see the web application connecting with the server and using the autogenerated api.
-We going to focus on that in the next chapter of the tutorial

-### C) [Optional] Implementing Offline support and Conflict resolution in your applications
+## 3. [Optional] Implementing Offline support and Conflict resolution in your applications

-In this step we can use power of Graphback custom method generator together with the Conflict detection and resolution capaibilities of the Voyager framework.
-We going to create custom GraphQL implementation for server that will ensure data consistency and then connect it with the client application.
+In this step we can use the power of Graphback custom method generator together with the Conflict detection and resolution capaibilities of the Voyager framework.
+Let's create a custom GraphQL implementation for server that will ensure data consistency and then connect it with the client application.

 Voyager-server allows out of the box conflict resolution based on implementations - like `version` field marker in model, but for this use case